General Liability Insurance

 Can I get general liability insurance without a business license?

-Some businesses and self-employed individuals may not need a business license depending on their profession.
-However, they can still get liability insurance without a business license.
-Regardless of requirement, liability coverage is an essential part of risk management for any business owner.
+Some small businesses and self-employed individuals may not need a general business license, depending on their profession or location.
+However, you can still get liability insurance without one.
+Regardless of licensing requirements, general liability coverage is an essential part of a sound risk management plan for any business owner.

 What is general liability insurance?

-General liability insurance protects your business from common, third-party liability claims.
+General liability insurance protects your business from common third-party liability claims.
 It will cover your legal defense costs if someone sues your business over a bodily injury, property damage, or advertising injury.
-This policy can pay for everything from hiring a lawyer to court-ordered judgements and settlements.
+This policy can pay for everything from hiring a lawyer to court-ordered judgments and settlements.

 • Third-party bodily injuries.
 If a customer slips and falls at your business and is hurt, your policy can help pay for their medical expenses.

-• Third-party property damages.
+• Third-party property damage.
 Your policy can cover expenses if your company accidentally damages or destroys another person's property.

 • Product liability.
 This coverage helps pay for lawsuits and other losses related to defective products, labeling errors that harm customers, and other product risks.